Flag of The Flag of Russia

 • Why was the Russian flag changed during the Soviet era?

-From 1923 to 1991, the Russian tricolor was replaced by the Soviet flag to symbolize communism.
-It featured a red background with a hammer, sickle, and star representing workers' and peasants' unity.
+From 1923 to 1991 the Soviet flag replaced it: a red field with a hammer, sickle, and star standing for the unity of workers and peasants.

 • How did Peter the Great impact the Russian flag?